 This is not to say that you shouldn’t purchase new clothes every now and then, but do so when there is a pressing need; a special inevitable occasion perhaps.

 Check Facebook and Instagram sell pages, thrift stores, and eBay for nice deals.
 From furniture to clothes and baby gear, buying used items can save you loads of money.

-Save money by cutting down convenient yet costly subscriptions – if you have recurrent subscriptions on any store, it is important that you evaluate the value of what you’re paying for.
+If you have recurrent subscriptions on any store, it is important that you evaluate the value of what you’re paying for.

 A good number of times, you’re paying a huge price for a convenience that you seldom need.

 Putting an end to needless subscriptions might be an area you could be saving money on each month.

 Sign up for only subscriptions that will save you money.
 So, be on the lookout always.

 Set “No Spend days” – Dedicate a streak of days when you will not spend any money.
 Start with one day per month and increase it to one day per week.

 Now that’s four solid days of not spending a dime every month.